VirajGurbade03/-TECBUS-Flutter-Application/README.md

 - **Bus Overloading Prevention:** Provides alerts and notifications to prevent bus overloading by monitoring the number of passengers on board.

-- **Student Tracking Services:** Enables parents and guardians to track the location of their children on buses for added safety and security.

 ## Technologies Used